• Skip to main content

 Imagine my surprise when I heard a Rabbi teaching the opposite; Tracht Gut Vet Zein Gut is the essential part of traditional Jewish wisdom that a person should use, not kvetching and complaining.

-If you want to change your life, you have to start with your thoughts.
+If you want to change your life, start with your thoughts.

 A Personal Example